-Everything you need to know ahead of Sunday’s Betfred Super League fixture between Salford Red Devils and Wigan Warriors.
+Everything you need to know for Friday’s Betfred Super League Round 20 fixture with Salford Red Devils at the DW Stadium.

-Wigan Warriors face Salford Red Devils in the Betfred Super League on Sunday, 3pm kick-off.
+Wigan Warriors host Salford Red Devils in Round 20 of the Betfred Super League on Friday night (7:45 kick-off).

 Here is Wigan’s 19-man squad:

 Coached by former player, Ian Watson, Salford have had an impressive 2019 as they currently sit fifth in the play-off places.

 The Red Devils have won nine from their 19 games this campaign, including their last two against Wakefield Trinity and Castleford Tigers at the AJ Bell Stadium.

 Like Wigan, Watson’s side have 18 points to their name in the table, proving Friday’s result is vital in the context of cementing a top five position.

 In team news, new signing Tui Lolohea is named in the 19, following a transfer swap with Leeds, with Rob Lui going the opposite direction.

 Ben Nakubuwai and Ken Sio return to the squad to replace Adam Walker and Lee Mossop.

 Here is Salford’s 19-man squad: